ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 * Outlier-robust summary – Excluding the five largest residuals (top 11% of errors) lowers the overall mean error from 38.5 km to 36.9 km.
 Method rankings and 95% CIs remain unchanged; only H-1 [@Bashorun2025_gis] (−6.6 km) and M-6 (−6.3 km) show material shifts, leaving M-2 as the top performer.

+* Patentee-name redaction (E-2) – To test for possible *training-data contamination*, the five-call o3 ensemble (E-1) was rerun after masking every patentee name in the abstract with `[NAME]`.
+If the model had memorised grant-name ⟷ coordinate pairs from its pre-training corpus, removing this cue should have caused a sharp accuracy drop.
+In practice mean error rose only slightly—from 18.7 km to 20.4 km—and the ≤10 km hit-rate fell by just 4.6 pp (39.5 → 34.9).
+The mild degradation indicates that the model is drawing on the descriptive toponyms and spatial clues in the text rather than retrieving memorised locations, providing no evidence of leakage from the historical grants themselves.

+* Temperature sweep – Four temperatures (0.0 / 0.4 / 0.8 / 1.2) were evaluated for the one-shot prompt on gpt-4.1-2025-04-14 (M4) and gpt-4o-2024-08-06 (M5).
+Mean error for gpt-4.1-2025-04-14 varied narrowly between 34 km (*t*=0.0) and 31.7 km (*t*=0.8), indicating a shallow optimum around 0.8. gpt-4o-2024-08-06 showed no systematic trend (32–33 km across the grid).

 * Length‐stratified accuracy – To test whether verbose abstracts make the task easier (or harder), the word-count of each grant's full text in the validation file was measured and 152 LLM predictions were analyzed:
   * Median split — "Short" (≤ 36 words) vs "long" (> 36 words) abstracts yielded mean errors of 36.8 km and 34.9 km respectively (95% CIs overlap), indicating no practical difference.
   * Continuous fit — An ordinary-least-squares regression \(\text{error}_{km}=42.3-0.18\,\text{length}_{words}\) gives a slope of –0.18 km ± 0.44 km (95% CI) per extra word with R² = 0.004 and Pearson r = –0.06.
 Figure \ref{fig:length-vs-error} visualizes the scatter and confidence band.